-In answering, what is radiocarbon dating?, she enumerates some if its deficiencies.
+In answering “What is radiocarbon dating?” she enumerates some of its deficiencies.
 Radiocarbon dating accuracy has its limits.
 The material’s period of growth might be many decades from the era in which it was used or reused, say, in building construction.
 Calibration procedures are complex and periodically revised as new information comes to light, skewing the radiocarbon dating accuracy.
 And statistical models also vary from researcher to researcher.
-Ultimately, radiocarbon dating accuracy for calculating Iron Age dates, and consequentially Bible chronology has varied from researcher to researcher.
-When it comes to Bible chronology the difference between a “high” and “low” chronology is a matter of mere decades not centuries.
+Ultimately, radiocarbon dating accuracy for calculating Iron Age dates, and consequentially Bible chronology, has varied from researcher to researcher.
+When it comes to Bible chronology, the difference between a “high” and “low” chronology is a matter of mere decades, not centuries.

 Singer-Avitz claims the material evidence of archaeological stratigraphy, including pottery finds, should not take second place.
 What is radiocarbon dating?
 A useful tool but only one and not the only when it comes to determining Bible chronology.